NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_91dk.md

 ## nRF9160 DK

-=== "Updating the modem firmware"
+=== "Updating the nRF9160 DK modem firmware"

-    To update the modem firmware, complete the following steps.
+    To update the nRF9160 DK modem firmware, complete the following steps:

-    !!! tip "Tip"

-        If you experience any problems during the process, press `Ctrl+R` (`command+R` on macOS) to restart the Programmer app and try again.

       1. Open the {{app_name}}.
       1. Make sure the **PROG/DEBUG SW10** switch on the nRF9160 DK is set to **nRF91**.